exercism/v3/languages/clojure/exercises/concept/lists/.doc/introduction.md

 # Introduction

 In Clojure, Lists are [collections][type-collection], just as like [lists in other languages][type-list].
-Like other languages in the Lisp family, Clojure uses parentheses to express lists.
+Similar to other languages in the Lisp family, Clojure uses parentheses to express lists.

 Clojure lists can be created in one of two ways.
-The `list` function can create a list when supplied aruments, or you can `quote` a literal list.
+The `list` function can create a list, or you can `quote` a literal list.

 ``` clojure
 (list 1 3 5 8)